jdungan/fauxdantic/README.md

 # Fauxdantic

-A library for generating fake Pydantic models for testing and development purposes.
+A library for generating fake Pydantic models for testing.
 Fauxdantic makes it easy to create realistic test data for your Pydantic models.
+Pairs well with testing of fastapi endpoints.

 ## Installation